Asantae/Cluify/README.md

-# Casify
+# Cluify

-Casify is a browser-based investigative puzzle game inspired by titles like Scrutinized and Wordle.
+Cluify is a browser-based investigative puzzle game inspired by titles like Scrutinized and Wordle.
 Players analyze suspicious person reports, search databases, and gather evidence to identify a daily culprit.
 Every decision matters, and critical thinking is key to solving each case.

 ## Game Overview
 - **Genre:** Investigative Puzzle